 - Cleaning and preparing job sites

-To start as an HVAC helper, you generally start by completing a training program or an apprenticeship.
-These programs usually last for a few months to a year and provide hands-on training in the installation and maintenance of HVAC systems.
-Many programs extend classes to cover related subjects, such as electrical theory and safety practices.
+For anyone interested in being an HVAC helper, you generally start by completing a training program or an apprenticeship.
+It takes an average of several months to a year to complete these programs, which provide hands-on training in the installation and maintenance of HVAC systems.
+Some programs may also include classes in related subjects, such as electrical theory and safety practices.

-Once the training or apprenticeship program is complete, HVAC helpers can then receive certification from a known organization, like the HVAC Excellence or the Air Conditioning Contractors of America.
-These certifications typically require passing an exam and may require a specific amount of work experience or continuing education credits.
+Once the training or apprenticeship program is complete, HVAC helpers then have the option to become certified through any number of organizations, such as the HVAC Excellence or the Air Conditioning Contractors of America.
+You'll become certified after passing an exam, although some programs also require a specific amount of work experience or continuing education credits.

 Do HVAC Helpers Have Good Salaries?

-According to the Bureau of Labor Statistics, the median annual wage for HVAC helpers hovers around $37,000, though a few HVAC helpers may earn more or less than this amount.
-With experience and completing more training, HVAC helpers can graduate into truly professional HVAC technicians, earning higher average salaries.
+As reported by the Bureau of Labor Statistics, average yearly wage for HVAC helpers is approximately $37,000, although some HVAC helpers may have an opportunity to earn more.
+With experience and completing more training, HVAC helpers may be able to advance to become fully certified HVAC technicians, which typically earn higher salaries.

-All in all,, an HVAC helper is an important member of a heating and cooling team, helping ensure the quality installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+All in all,, HVAC helpers are key members of any heating and cooling team, ensuring professional installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
 After training and education programs are complete, an HVAC helper can become a valuable and well-paid member of the HVAC industry.